 A Humean would probably appeal to the personal motivations of her audience, trying to get them to see how the desired conclusion follows from some goal or value that they already hold dear.
 This strategy has the advantage of restoring moral significance to the emotions in a way that meshes with many people’s pretheoretical intuitions.
 It also sits neatly with the experimental evidence of social intuitionists, who claim that most of our moral judgments occur below the threshold of awareness and that reason plays at most a post hoc role in justifying them.

 Still, one might feel a little uneasy at the optimism of this approach.
 It assumes that our opponents actually have fundamental values that would allow us to derive our conclusions.
 But an opponent who happens not to care about the right things will have no reason to agree with us.
 If the firmest bedrock we can hope for in ethical debate is a set of contingently shared inclinations, we are in a precarious position.

 What we really want is a universal standard, something we can appeal to that shows our opponents why they should have certain fundamental convictions.
 And so, unfashionable as it might be, I’m holding out hope for foundational moral truths.
 But whichever road we take, notice how far away the claims of visceral disgust now seem.
 At this point, we’re firmly in the game of exchanging reasons.
-Disgust and other morally loaded emotions might have a role to play in this game, but it’s ever only the beginning of a conversation, not the end of it.Make a donation
+Disgust and other morally loaded emotions might have a role to play in this game, but it’s ever only the beginning of a conversation, not the end of it.Support Aeon: make a one-off donation